CSCfi/csc-user-guide/docs/computing/running/lustre.md

 ## Lustre Terminology

 The Lustre file system is constituted by a set of I/O servers called Object Storage Servers (OSSs) and disks called Object Storage Targets (OSTs).
 The metadata operations of a file are controlled by Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
 Basically, the servers handle the RPC requests in order to access the files and metadata; the clients do not access storage directly.
-Each OSS/MDS export multiple OST/MDT in oder to improve the I/O parallelism
+Each OSS/MDS export multiple OST/MDT in order to improve the I/O parallelism

 * Object Storage Servers (OSSs): They handle RPC requests from the clients in order to access the storage.
-Moreover, they manage a set of OSTs; each OSS has more than one OST to improve the I/O parallelism
+Moreover, they manage a set of OSTs; each OSS has more than one OST to improve the I/O parallelism.
-* Object Storage Targets (OSTs): Usually an OST consists of a block of storage devices under RAID configuration.
+* Object Storage Targets (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
 The data are stored in one or more objects, and each object is stored on a separate OST.
 * The Metadata Server (MDS): A server that tracks the locations for all the data so it can decide which OSS and OST will be used.
 For example, once a file is opened, the MDS is not involved anymore.
-* The Metadata Target (MDT): The storage contains information about the data, filenames, permissions, directories, etc. Each file on MDT includes a layout such as the OST number, object identifier.
+* The Metadata Target (MDT): The storage contains information about such as the data, filenames, permissions, directories.
+Each file on MDT includes a layout such as the OST number, object identifier.

 !["Lustre file system view"](../../img/lustre.png)

 *Lustre file system view*

-Hint: When a user opens/close a file many times in a loop during the execution of an application, then the workload on MDT increases.
-When many users do similar approach, then the metadata could be slow and influence many more users, even to be slow edit a file from a login node.
+Hint: When a user opens/closes a file many times in a loop during the execution of an application, then the workload on MDT increases.
+When many users do a similar approach, then the metadata could be slow and influence many users, even to be slow editing a file from a login node.
 Be cautious when you develop your application.

 ## File striping and alignment

 In order to gain from the Lustre performance, your data should be distributed across many OSTs.
 The distribution across many OSTs is called file striping.
 During file striping, a file is split in chunks of bytes and are located on different OSTs, so that the read/write operations to perform faster.
 The default stripe size is 1 MB on our Lustre.
 As we use the network during file striping, depending on the workload of OSSs and OSTs, the performance is not always as expected.
-It is important that each process access different stripe of a file during parallel I/O, this can be achieved through stripe alignment.
+It is important that each process accesses different stripe of a file during parallel I/O, this can be achieved through stripe alignment.
 This is the procedure where a process access the file at offsets of the stripe boundaries.
-Moreover, an MPI process is better to access as less OSTs/OSSs as possible to avoid network contention.
-When the stripes are aligned then can be uniform distributed on each OST.
+Moreover, an MPI process is better to access as few OSTs/OSSs as possible to avoid network contention.
+When the stripes are aligned, then they can be uniform distributed on each OST.

 !["Lustre file striping"](../../img/file_striping.png)

 *Lustre file striping and alignment*

 If in the above example, we had a file of 5 MB, then the OST 0 would have an extra 1 MB of data.
-If the processes are not aligned then a process could have to access more than one OST and cause network contention issues.
+If the processes are not aligned, then a process could have to access more than one OST and cause network contention issues.

 ### Example set stripe equal to 4